 Knife: Meditations After an Attempted Murder by Salman Rushdie / Random House / 224 pages / 2024

 The chapters on all his health recovery and rehab post-attack are daunting and tense, but I preferred the other chapters more about his thoughts about the world, where his life and work are, and how his loving family and wife poet Rachel Eliza Griffiths came to be his stalwarts.
 His personal life after several marriages seems to have settled with Eliza who appears to be his rock since their marriage in 2021.
-And he molds much of the memoir into a story about love conquering evil, which is pleasing, and the book’s other part is his trying to understand what happened and why.
+And he molds much of the memoir into a story about love conquering evil, which is pleasing.
+The book’s other part is his trying to understand what happened and why.

 One segment goes into an imaginary interview Rushdie has with his assailant, which I thought was worth while … as well as his thoughts about religion.
 It seems frustrating trying to reason with people who don’t have much reason behind their acts to others, or who do things for incredibly absurd or incorrect assumptions.
 Rushdie has long been a beacon of freedom of thought, expression, and religion and that still burns brightly here.